intel-lab-lkp/linux/Documentation/doc-guide/kernel-doc.rst

     .. kernel-doc:: lib/bitmap.c
        :no-identifiers: bitmap_parselist

-functions: *[ function/type ...]*
-  This is an alias of the 'identifiers' directive and deprecated.

 doc: *title*
   Include documentation for the ``DOC:`` paragraph identified by *title* in *source*.
 Spaces are allowed in *title*; do not quote the *title*.
 The *title*